 So far so good.
 There is no risk of electrocution from a solar system.
 However, the last element is the inverter.

 The role of the inverter is to take the 12V DC output from the battery and convert it to 110V AC power.
-A typical 3000W inverter will draw almost 30Amps at peak power.
+A typical 3000W inverter will draw almost 30Amps ac at peak power.
+That sounds fine but the current draw between the battery and the inverter is almost 10 times more at around 250Amps.

 110V and 30Amps is more than enough to kill or cause serious electrical shock so you need to take the same precautions as for electrical hookups or generators.
 Once again, your go to savior is the GFCI outlet.